CyberSource/cybersource-rest-client-ruby/docs/TransactionBatchesApi.md

 api_instance = CyberSource::TransactionBatchesApi.new

-id = "id_example" # String | The batch id assigned for the template.
+id = 'id_example' # String | The batch id assigned for the template.

 begin